jestjs/jest/website/versioned_docs/version-28.x/Es6ClassMocks.md

 });
 ```

-**_Note: Arrow functions won't work_**
+:::note

-Note that the mock can't be an arrow function because calling `new` on an arrow function is not allowed in JavaScript.
+The mock can't be an arrow function because calling `new` on an arrow function is not allowed in JavaScript.
 So this won't work:

 ```javascript
 jest.mock('./sound-player', () => {